geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

 plt.suptitle("Binary Data Sample")

-# We first need to divide the samples into one class
+# We first need to divide the samples into the two classes (-1 and 1).
-# and the other
+# We will use four lists to store their x and y coordinates.
 blue_x = []
 red_x = []
 blue_y = []